 5. Getting a Grip on Item Costs is a Headache

 QuickBooks uses the weighted average cost to determine the value of your inventory and the amount debited to COGS when you sell inventory.
 The average cost is the sum of the cost of all of the items in inventory divided by the number of items – very straightforward unless you have other valuation methods in mind and then it may be time to look elsewhere.

 6. Where are the Dashboards and Advanced Analytics?

 Don’t get your hopes up.
-Yes, we all need insight into key areas of performance after all “Data is King”, but this cannot easily be supported by QuickBooks.
-In order to generate a management dashboard of such matters as profit-and-loss, customer profiles, sales by SKU, you will have to look elsewhere and subscribe to another product solution that will accept data exported from QuickBooks.
+Yes, we all need insight into key areas of performance.
+After all, “Data is King”, but this cannot easily be supported by QuickBooks.
+In order to generate a management dashboard of such matters as profit-and-loss, customer profiles, and sales by SKU, you will have to look elsewhere and subscribe to another product solution that will accept data exported from QuickBooks.
 Every time you want to run a report, you must go through the process of exporting your QuickBooks data into this other system.
 Alternatively, your employees are manually entering QuickBooks data into spreadsheets, possibly introducing errors and certainly wasting time.